ErmacMKIII/PowerOfTruth/README.md

 Visual Studio 2022 is needed.

-**Project is free for public use and can be freely used, modified or distributed**
+**Project is free for public use and can be freely used, modified or distributed.**

 Clone the project via Visual Studio 2022.